 Dr Joel Chow is a Senior Lecturer at NUS College.
 He obtained his PhD in Philosophy from the University of Arizona and his BA/PhB in Philosophy from NUS-The Australian National University Joint Honours Degree Programme.
 He is also an alumnus of the NUS University Scholars Programme (USP), graduating in the Class of 2011.

 Broaden your horizons and experiences around the world through NUS College’s signature Global Pathways programme!
-Learn first-hand how we curate these unique out-of-classroom global experiences to shape your worldview and cultural understanding and contribute meaningfully towards your learning journey and life of purpose
+Learn first-hand how we curate these unique out-of-classroom global experiences to shape your worldview and cultural understanding and contribute meaningfully towards your learning journey and life of purpose.

-Conducted by Dr Chan Kiat Hwa
+Conducted by Dr Loo Yoke Leng

 What makes the NUS College education unlike any other?
 It’s what happens when we break open the classroom.
 Join our faculty and students as they reveal our robust interdisciplinary curriculum and transformative global pathways that makes NUSC unique to enrich your degree at NUS.